krgross/st512-course-notes/docs/07-FactorialExperiments.md

 ---

+<span style="color: gray;">In ANOVA, we typically don't remove non-significant interactions from the model, as we would in regression.
+The reasoning is that when we fit a "saturated" or "full-factorial" ANOVA to a factorial experiment (a "saturated" or "full-factorial" ANOVA model is one that includes all possible main effects and interactions), then the error sum-of-squares and associated MSE provide a "pure" measure of the experimental error.
+(Remember that in the context of a designed experiment, the experimental error refers ot the variability among replicates of the same experimental treatment.)
+If we were to remove the non-significant interaction, then we would contaminate our estimate of the experimental error by combining it with the variation that we had previous attributed to the interaction.
+We lose more than we gain by doing so, so we typically avoid the practice.</span>

+---

 <!-- #### Back to the rat data -->

 <!-- Let's see how this works for the rat weight-gain data.
 Here's a sum-of-squares decomposition for the rat data, along with the df associated with each term in the ANOVA: -->